rstodden/SimpTextAlignPython/README.md

 # CATS: A Tool for Customised Alignment of Text Simplification Corpora in Python

-The java version avaiable at https://github.com/neosyon/SimpTextAlign
+The java version available at https://github.com/neosyon/SimpTextAlign
 ```
 @inproceedings{StajnerACL17,
   author    = {Sanja Stajner and